Professor Simon Tanner

-I am Professor of Digital Cultural Heritage in the Department of Digital Humanities.
-I have particular research focus upon:
+Simon is a Professor of Digital Cultural Heritage in the Department of Digital Humanities with a particular research focus upon:

 - The value and impact of the digital domain

 - Sustainability and economic viability for digital collections in memory institutions such as libraries, archives and museums.